 I love a good scone, but truth be told, I am always a bit disappointed when I make them myself.
 I collated a load of recipes last year from friends when I was doing my afternoon tea fundraiser, but the two things which let them down were 1) lack of rise and 2) lack of sweetness.
+So you may be surprised that these sugar free scones solved my sweetness problem!

 You might argue that scones shouldn’t be too sweet.
 After all, they are a vehicle for all that creamy and jam.
 But here’s the thing: I quite like a scone with just butter.
 I know, I know, don’t tell the cream tea police!
 But a just warm scone with slightly salted butter is a thing of beauty for me so I want a scone which is maybe a bit sweeter than usual.